University Catalogues

 PSY 250Health Psychology3

-Values, Ethics and Society
+Values, Ethics, and Society

-Students understand the difference between facts and values; identify and analyze ethical issues that arise in private or public life; and articulate and critically assess features of society, such as laws, regulations, social norms, business practices, or personal beliefs, actions and characteristics from competing moral perspectives.
+Students understand the difference between facts and values; identify and analyze ethical issues that arise in private or public life; and articulate and critically assess features of society, such as laws, regulations, social norms, business practices, or personal beliefs, actions, and characteristics, from competing moral perspectives.

 Please note: this is a full comprehensive list and all courses are not offered every semester.